Holistische Arts

 Diagnostics

 The Dutch standard test only tells you if you have HPV.
-But not which type, not how much virus, and not whether it is getting worse.
-A better test exists.
+But not which type, not how much virus, and not if it is getting worse.
+There is another test.

 The problem with the Dutch standard test

-There are two main HPV tests used by gynecologists and general practitioners (GPs).
-In the Netherlands, the Aptima test is primarily used.
+There are two important HPV tests used by gynecologists and general practitioners (GPs).
+In the Netherlands, it is primarily the Aptima test.
 This test gives a simple answer: positive or negative.
-The test detects a mix of high-risk HPV types all at once, without specifying which type you have.
+The test determines a mix of high-risk HPV types simultaneously, without specifying which type you have.

 Dutch test vs. Belgian test